mattermost/docs/source/install/cloud-changelog.md

  - App bindings are now refreshed when a App plugin enabled event gets triggered.
  - Improvements were added to the sidebar channel and category menus.
  - Removed right-click hijacking on code blocks in messages.
- - The order of the Leave Channel and Archive Channel channel settings were changed to be the same as in mobile.
+ - The order of the Leave Channel and Archive Channel settings were updated to match the mobile app.
  - Added the condition to remove unread styling for archived channels and to filter archived channels from local data.
  - Changed the collapsed post fade out effect to be less buggy.
  - Users now have the ability to see the history of edited messages and to restore an old message version with the current version.